 So, is almond butter healthier than peanut butter?

 The differences between almond butter and peanut butter are minimal.
-While peanut butter contains slightly more protein and more fibre, almond butter contains less sugar and more nutrients, and they both contain a very similar amount of calories, carbohydrates and fat.
+While peanut butter contains slightly more protein and more fiber, almond butter contains less sugar and more nutrients, and they both contain a very similar amount of calories, carbohydrates, and fat.

 The Bottom Line